Black-Coffee-Ramen/AI-CSE-643/README.md

 **Student ID:** 2022118
 **Instructor:** Prof. Saket Anand

-This repository contains all four major projects completed as part of the **Artificial Intelligence** course at IIIT Delhi.
+This repository contains all four major projects completed as part of the **CSE643** **(Artificial Intelligence)** course at IIIT Delhi.
 The projects cover a wide spectrum of core AI domains including classical search, knowledge representation, probabilistic reasoning, and machine learning.

 ---